marczaku/networking-102-realtime/README.md

   - On that stream, send the current DateTime Encoded into Bytes (You may as well just send `"Hello"` first)
   - Close the stream
   - Close the client

-This means, that whenever someone connects via TCP, our Server will send the Time and close the connection.\
+This means, that whenever someone connects via TCP, our Server will send the current Date and Time and close the connection.\
 Neat little TimeServer.\
 You can Run the Code within Rider using the Play Button.\
 Not much will happen, yet, though.\